stonepros/stone/doc/stonefs/cache-configuration.rst

 controlled by the `mds_health_cache_threshold` configuration which is by default 150% of the maximum cache size.

-Because the cache limit is not a hard limit, potential bugs in the CephFS client, MDS, or misbehaving applications might cause the MDS to exceed its cache size.
+Because the cache limit is not a hard limit, potential bugs in the StoneFS client, MDS, or misbehaving applications might cause the MDS to exceed its cache size.
 The health warnings are intended to help the operator detect this situation and make necessary adjustments or investigate buggy clients.